 - Ship Tease:

 - Todd and Petunia.
 She seems to be the only person he can be genuinely nice to at times, and he has shown that he cares for her a great deal.
 He has shown concern over the thought that Cyril would break Petunia's heart, even if this was fueled by someone else's assertions.
 He even puts an arm around her at one point, to comfort her after she lost her job.
+Later, he agrees to meet with Cyril at an unknown location because Petunia is and he doesn't want her to go alone.
+He even specifically remembers Hana's Right for the Wrong Reasons moment before doing so.
 It's a big thing for Todd.
 Petunia, for her part, has gone into a violent rage at the thought of anything bad happening to Todd.
 It may very well be her only Berserk Button.

 - And then there's Cyril, who has shown quite a bit of interest in Petunia - even moreso than he has in his usual flirtations with everyone else.
 Landon stated with complete seriousness that Cyril likes and thinks highly of Petunia.
 In the extra page at the end of chapter 7, Cyril even refers to her as Lady Petunia while talking to someone else.
 In contrast, he calls Todd Petunia's "pumpkin-headed boyfriend."
 His interest in her may have to do with the Hidden Depths she showed in chapter 5.
 Petunia, on the other hand, just seems to fear him.